RESP Account And Tax Deferral

 The Form 3520 and Form 3520-A foreign trust returns are complex to prepare; thus, the compliance required for these investments can become very costly.
 Not to mention that there can be significant penalties for failure to file the forms.

 One practical solution to these issues is to transfer the RESP into the hands of a non-U.S. citizen/resident subscriber.
 Typically, a non-U.S. parent, grandparent or other relative becomes the subscriber.
 This transfer does not, however, address the filing requirements of the U.S. citizen for the tax years in which they were still the subscriber.
 However, it will provide relief on a go-forward basis for future years.

 It is important to recognize that the U.S. tax rules treat certain items differently than they are treated under Canadian tax rules (the same can be said for any other country for that matter).
 In the case of RESP accounts, they are never treated as tax-deferred vehicles in the U.S., and are generally subject to U.S. foreign trust tax filing obligations.

 FBAR Reporting For RESP Accounts

-Finally, it is important to note that all of the accounts discussed in this article must be disclosed on the FinCen Form 114 (FBAR) and IRS Form 8938, Statement of Specified Foreign Financial Assets, if the respective filing thresholds for these two forms are met.
+Finally, it is important to note that you should disclose all of the accounts discussed in this article on the FinCen Form 114 (FBAR) and IRS Form 8938, Statement of Specified Foreign Financial Assets, if you meet the respective filing thresholds for these two forms.

-Click the button below to request a Tax Preparation Quote today to get started with the reporting of your RESP accounts.
+Click the button below to request a Tax Preparation Quote today to start reporting your RESP accounts.

 Randall Brody is an enrolled agent, licensed by the US Department of the Treasury to represent taxpayers before the IRS for audits, collections and appeals.
 To attain the enrolled agent designation, candidates must demonstrate expertise in taxation, fulfill continuing education credits and adhere to a stringent code of ethics.